corda/corda/docs/source/key-concepts-financial-model.rst

       // A quantity of a product governed by specific obligation terms Amount<Obligation.Terms<P>>

 ``Amount`` represents quantities as integers.
+You cannot use ``Amount`` to represent negative quantities, or fractional quantities: if you wish to do this then you must use a different type, typically ``BigDecimal``.
-For currencies the quantity represents pennies, cents or whatever else the smallest integer amount for that currency is.
-You cannot use ``Amount`` to represent negative quantities or fractional quantities: if you wish to do this then you must use a different type e.g. ``BigDecimal``. ``Amount`` defines methods to do addition and subtraction and these methods verify that the tokens on both sides of the operator are equal (these are operator overloads in Kotlin and can be used as regular methods from Java).
-There are also methods to do multiplication and division by integer amounts.
+For currencies the quantity represents pennies, cents, or whatever else is the smallest integer amount for that currency, but for other assets it might mean anything e.g. 1000 tonnes of coal, or kilowatt-hours.
+The precise conversion ratio to displayable amounts is via the ``displayTokenSize`` property, which is the ``BigDecimal`` numeric representation of a single token as it would be written. ``Amount`` also defines methods to do overflow/underflow checked addition and subtraction
+(these are operator overloads in Kotlin and can be used as regular methods from Java).
+More complex calculations should typically be done in ``BigDecimal`` and converted back to ensure due consideration of rounding and to ensure token conservation.

 ``Issued`` refers to a product (which can be cash, a cash-like thing, assets, or generally anything else that's quantifiable with integer quantities) and an associated ``PartyAndReference`` that describes the issuer of that contract.
 An issued product typically follows a lifecycle which includes issuance, movement and exiting from the ledger (for example, see the ``Cash`` contract and its associated *state* and *commands*)

+To represent movements of ``Amount`` tokens use the ``AmountTransfer`` type, which records the quantity and perspective of a transfer.
+Positive values will indicate a movement of tokens from a ``source`` e.g. a ``Party``, or ``CompositeKey`` to a ``destination``.
+Negative values can be used to indicate a retrograde motion of tokens from ``destination`` to ``source``. ``AmountTransfer`` supports addition (as a Kotlin operator, or Java method) to provide netting and aggregation of flows.
+The ``apply`` method can be used to process a list of attributed ``Amount`` objects in a ``List<SourceAndAmount>`` to carry out the actual transfer.

 Financial states
 ----------------